Contact Center vs. Call Center Comparison

 Like the call distribution system in call centers, this helps improve support efficiency and save time.
 Such systems distribute support tickets to the appropriate department based on the communication channel, keywords, and customer history.

-Proactive Versus Reactive Support
+5. Proactive vs. Reactive Support

 In this regard, call centers fail to hit the mark.
 Since they mainly offer phone support, they can’t predict issues that customers are facing.
 The data their software captures is often lacking, so it doesn’t provide valuable insight for a proactive support approach.